Deano10134/python-p3-control-flow-operators/README.md

 Unlike in JavaScript, the `==` function in Python **will not coerce strings to numbers** before comparing them, or perform some of the other type coercions that JavaScript does.
-For example, in JavaScript, using the `==` operator can lead to some strange behavior:
+For example, in JavaScript, using the `==` operator can lead to some strange behaviour:

 ```js
 "1" == 1